Updated: January 25, 2024

 December 29, 5:00 AM and a few days before the new year.
 I was at NAIA Terminal 2, alone and checking-in for my flight to General Santos City.

 The airport terminal was busy, but not crowded.
 And after five minutes of watching people, my mind began to review the presentation that I’ll deliver that day to the GenSan Chamber of Commerce.

 I reached the counter, checked in my luggage, and started to walk towards my boarding gate.

 Because I might not have enough time to change, I went to the airport in my business suit and never considered that I will look silly wearing that with my large, carry-on North Face transit backpack.
 Looking like a jetsetter is the least of my priorities, I justified.

 I still had an hour before boarding time, so I calmly settled in one corner, and like most people there – I took out my smartphone, connected to the free airport wifi, and surfed the internet.

 I opened my RSS reader and checked the latest articles of my favorite Pinoy travel bloggers, most of which have already posted their “Year in Review” and wrote about their best travel stories for the past year.

-Upon reading their narrations, I can’t help but review my own year, and be thankful of all the travel opportunities I had in 2014, which was three countries, five provinces and 9,155 Mabuhay Miles to be exact.
+Upon reading their narrations, I can’t help but review my own year, and be thankful of all the travel opportunities I had during the year, which was three countries, five provinces and 9,155 Mabuhay Miles to be exact.

 There’s a famous saying by Saint Augustine that states, “The world is a book, and those who do not travel read only one page.”

 Indeed, to travel is important because it’s a powerful experience that can fundamentally transform us.
 Its life lessons are invaluable and some of it can never be learned in any other way… these below are just a few of them:

 Traveling is a great way to learn.